 - Use the best quality eggs you can get your little hands on.

 - Everyone has a different preference on how they like their eggs cooked.
 I like the yolks of my eggs a little runny, but you can cook them to how you like best.
 Sometimes a runny egg can make for one heck of a mess, so I kinda go in the middle when preparing eggs for a sandwich (not too runny, but not firm).
 If you like them well done, do that.

 - Don’t forget to toast and butter those English muffins.
 It adds crunch, flavour and makes the whole breakfast sandwich that much better.

 - Rather use Canadian bacon (or as us Canadians call “ham”) or bacon instead of the sliced stuff?
 Feel free to use either of those instead of the ham.

 - Not digging the harissa mayo?
-Hot sauce and a touch of lime juice works lovely with mayonnaise or even some pesto.
+Hot sauce works lovely with mayonnaise or even substitute with some pesto.